gregorias/threewinchecker/README.md

 --------

 There is a saying in volleyball: "Who doesn't win 3:0, loses 2:3".
-This project consists of two executabled aimed at checking that proverb.
+This project consists of two executables aimed at checking that proverb.

 * scraper - downloads and scrapes match results from [http://www.worldofvolley.com](http://www.worldofvolley.com )